 - a.
 Bonus.
 During your employment with the Company, except as provided below, you will be entitled to an annual bonus of up to 30% of your Base Salary (the "Discretionary Bonus"), as determined by the Board in its discretion, based upon achievement of the performance goals to be established as described below (referred to as "key performance indicators"), your overall personal performance and such other factors as may be determined in the sole discretion of the Board.
 The Company shall work closely with you to establish and agree upon the key performance indicators following the Effective Date, and we shall seek to finalize the key performance indicators within three (3) months following the Effective Date.
 Thereafter, the key performance indicators shall be subject to adjustment on an annual basis prior to each anniversary of your employment with the Company.
 The Company intends to pay the Discretionary Bonus, if any, in cash at such time as bonuses are paid to the Company's other executives, in one or more installments, as determined in accordance with the Company's bonus payment policy, which payment policy is subject to change from time to time at the Company's reasonable discretion; provided that you must be employed by the Company on the date bonuses are paid to receive any Discretionary Bonus.
 The Discretionary Bonus, and the related key performance indicators for any calendar year, shall be reduced, pro rata, to reflect any partial year of service by you to the Company.
 The Discretionary Bonus is subject to all withholdings and deductions as required by law. - b.
 Equity Incentives.
-On the Effective Date, the Company shall grant you a stock option (the "Option") to purchase such number of common shares of the Company, no par value ("Common Shares"), as shall represent three percent (3%) of the Company's outstanding Common Shares on the date of grant, after giving effect to, and assuming the exercise of, all options, warrants and similar rights to acquire Common Shares that are outstanding as of the closing of the IPO.
+On the Effective Date, the Company shall grant you a stock option (the "Option") to purchase such number of common shares of the Company, no par value ("Common Shares"), as shall represent two percent (2%) of the Company's outstanding Common Shares on the date of grant, after giving effect to, and assuming the exercise of, all options, warrants and similar rights to acquire Common Shares that are outstanding as of the closing of the Company's initial public offering (the "IPO") and listing of the Company's shares of Common Shares (as hereinafter defined) on Nasdaq or another market or exchange.
 The Option shall vest over a four (4)-year period, as follows: - i.
 Twenty-five percent (25%) of the Option shall vest on the Effective Date; and - ii.
-The balance of the Option shall vest and shall become exercisable in 36 equal monthly installments commencing on the day 1 of the 13th month following the Effective Date and continuing until the 48th month following the Effective Date.
+The balance of the Option shall vest and shall become exercisable in 36 equal monthly installments commencing on the day1 of the 13th month following the Effective Date and continuing until the 48th month following the Effective Date.